solana-foundation/developer-content/content/courses/intro-to-solana/interact-with-wallets.md

 At this point, you should be able to run the app and interact with the multi-button at the top-right of the screen.
 It should now read, "Select Wallet."
-If you have the Phantom extension and are signed in, you should be able to connect your Phantom wallet to the site using this new button.
+If you have the a wallet installed, you should be able to use this button to connect your wallet to the site.

 ### Create button to ping program

-Now that our app can connect to the Phantom wallet, let’s make the “Ping!” button actually do something.
+Now that our app can connect to our wallet, let’s make the “Ping!” button actually do something.

 Start by opening the `PingButton.tsx` file.
-We’re going to replace the `console.log` inside of `onClick` with code that will create a transaction and submit it to the Phantom extension for the end user’s approval.
+We’re going to replace the `console.log` inside of `onClick` with code that will create a transaction and submit it to the wallet app for the end user’s approval.

 First, we need a connection, the wallet’s public key, and Wallet-Adapter’s `sendTransaction` function.
 To get this, we need to import `useConnection` and